 Species Fact Sheet Oregon spotted frog Rana pretiosa

 In 1993, the U.S. Fish and Wildlife Service determined that the Oregon spotted frog warranted listing under the Endangered Species Act, but doing so was precluded by higher priority listing actions.
 The frog then became a candidate for listing in the future.
-A status review was conducted in December 2007 and has been updated annually through 2011 (view the latest assessment: http://ecos.fws.gov/docs/candforms_pdf/r1/D02A_V01.pdf).
+On August 29, 2013, the USFWS proposed to list the frog as a threatened species and to designate critical habitat.

 Historical Status and